golang/proposal/design/13432-mobile-audio.md

 #### Playback
-Single or multi-channel playback with player controls such as play, pause, stop, etc. Games use a looping sample as the background music, so looping functionality is also essential.
+Single or multi-channel playback with player controls such as play, pause, stop, etc. Games use a looping sample as the background music -- looping functionality is also essential.
 Multiple playback instances are needed.
 Most games require a background audio track and one-shot audio effects on the foreground.